craigtp/PersonalStudy/Books.md

 Implementing Domain Driven Design                                                                  | 14 November 2024  | Yes
 The Software Engineer's Guidebook                                                                  | 23 April 2025     | No
 Domain Modeling Made Functional                                                                    | 09 May 2025       | No
+User Story Mapping                                                                                 | 02 October 2025   | No